Sreenath-Selvaraj/tambola/README.md

 1. Create a new class in `src/rules/` extending `BaseRule`.
 2. Implement the `isValidClaim` method.
 3. Register the rule in `ClaimValidator`.

+## Assumptions

+- The EARLY_FIVE rule accepts a claim as soon as any five numbers on the ticket are marked, regardless of how many numbers have been announced.
+If more than five numbers are announced, but the fifth marked number completes the claim, it will still be accepted immediately.

+- Each ticket is a 3x9 grid (3 rows, 9 columns).
+This structure is configurable.

 ---